 Why Your Chickens Stopped Laying Eggs — 7 Things to Check This Summer

 It always catches me off guard.
 One minute we’re frequently gathering a full basket of fresh eggs, and the next?
 We’re scraping together two or three if we’re lucky.
-If you’re chickens are not laying in the late Summer, you’re not alone—and you’re not doing anything wrong.
+If you’re wondering why are my chickens not laying eggs in late summer, you’re not alone and you’re not doing anything wrong.

 Late summer is a common time for backyard chickens to slow down or even stop laying altogether.
 Between the heat, the molt, and a few sneaky seasonal shifts, there are plenty of reasons why your hens might be taking a break.
 Thankfully, most of the time, it’s totally normal—and fixable.
 Don’t panic!